 In June 2016, the FASB issued ASU 2016-13, Financial Instruments - Credit Losses (Topic 326): Measurement of Credit Losses on Financial Instruments ("ASU 2016-13").
-ASU 2016-13 changes the impairment model for most financial assets and certain other instruments to require a new forward-looking model based on expected losses rather than incurred losses.
+ASU 2016-13 changes the impairment model for most financial assets and certain other instruments to base measurement on expected losses through a forward-looking model based on incurred losses.
 The guidance also requires increased disclosures.
 ASU 2016-01 will be effective beginning with the first quarter of the Company's fiscal year 2021.
 The Company is currently evaluating the effect ASU 2016-13 will have on the Company's Consolidated Financial Statements and disclosures.